Blagaj Fortress: History

-Fortress complex
+Description of fortress complex

+Location

+The old Blagaj Fort was built on a high, inaccessible karst hill, at an elevation of 310 m above sea level and 266 m above the source of the river Buna.
+Blagaj Fort is 275 m above sea level.

+Architecture

 Unlike other fortifications that were also rulers’ residences in Bosnia and Herzegovina, the Blagaj fort is on a naturally flat site above vertical cliffs to the south, west and north.
 The ground plan of the fort is an irregular polygon adapted to the configuration of the terrain.
 The approach route, a steep serpentine bridle path 2 m wide and 900 m long, leads to the entrance in the thickest (east) wall of the forecourt.
 The walls of 12 or 14 m in height have remained largely preserved, and range in thickness from 1.5 to 2.0 m, while on the south they are no thicker than 1.5 m.
 The inner defended space is a relatively small area of about 1700 m2, similar to the Jajce fort.

-The entrance to the fortified town was protected by an outer forecourt that is now hard to discern, a forecourt (VII, measuring 10 x 11.5 m) and a gatehouse (VII, measuring 10 x 7 m) as the final obstacle to attackers.
+The entrance to the fortified town was protected by an outer forecourt that is now hard to discern, a forecourt (VII, measuring 10 × 11.5 m) and a gatehouse (VII, measuring 10 × 7 m) as the final obstacle to attackers.
 The walls of the gatehouse are noticeably more solid and higher than those of the forecourt.

 In the 6th century, most of the walls were increased in height although their dimensions remained the same.
 During the medieval period the entire mass was considerably increased by these additions, and it is not impossible that some of the lower parts of the tower collapsed.
 The breastworks may not have been built up fully to their original height, but somewhat lower (Basler, 1983, 32).
 In the late 14th and early 15th century, the walls were reinforced and thickened.
 About ten meters from the fort yet another wall was added giving that space the impression of a trench.
 The east wall was badly damaged in the 18th or early 19th century when a large quantity of gunpowder exploded in its middle tower.
 Repairs were carried out rather clumsily and considerably altered the original appearance (Basler, 1983).
 Anđelić, who carried out excavations in 1965, writes: “As a detailed result of the excavations, it turned out that the fort had no remains of antique or late antique architecture” (Anđelić, 1965, 179).